Classic World Productions: History

-Dispute Over Royalties: The Tom Jones Show
+Dispute over royalties: The Tom Jones Show

 At the time of its Chapter 11 filing, the principal creditor of Classic World Productions was C/F International, a licensor of television programs, among other media.
 As of December 2004, C/F International was a secured judgement creditor of Classic World Productions and Darryl Payne for approximately one million dollars, and was the principal secured creditor at the time of the bankruptcy filing.
-C/F International's action against Classic World Productions and owner Darryl Payne was based on unpaid royalties in relation to the Tom Jones television show from 1980–1981, "The Tom Jones Show", and related recordings.
+C/F International's action against Classic World Productions and owner Darryl Payne was based on unpaid royalties in relation to the Tom Jones television show from 1980 to 1981, "The Tom Jones Show", and related recordings.
 C/F International's rights to later Tom Jones material were subject to dispute.
 In March, 2007, Tom Jones and Tom Jones Enterprises sued C/F International to stop C/F International from licensing sound recordings made from Jones' 1981 series of variety shows, "The Tom Jones Show", recorded in Vancouver, Canada.
 It was contended that any rights that C/F International had to license "The Tom Jones Show" did not include the right to make and license separate recordings of the performances on the show.
 In addition, it was contended that any rights that C/F International had in "The Tom Jones Show" no longer existed, due to numerous breaches of contract.
 Examples of contentious CDs include Live on The Tom Jones Show (released 2006) and Greatest Hits Live (originally issued by C/F International in 1981; later license to and CD issue by Prism Leisure Corporation as 30 Greatest Hits - Live in Concert).
 The 1969-1971 "This Is Tom Jones" television shows are currently offered by Time-Life, rather than by Classic World Productions or C/F International;

 Six months after the amount owed by Classic World Productions to C/F International had been judicially determined, Classic World Productions filed for Chapter 11 bankruptcy proceedings.
 The assets of Classic World Productions were seized by C/F International, based on the latter's secured judgement creditor status.
 However, C/F International Judgement against Darryl Payne was dismissed.
-Tom Jones Enterprises secured a Judgement against C/F International for $9 Million USD.
+Tom Jones Enterprises secured a judgement against C/F International for US$9 Million.
 The facts of this case showed C/F International had no such rights to The Tom Jones Show.